tedsluis/tmux.conf/README.md

 (note: this subroutine will become active after you login again)

 ### Set the correct XTERM
-Your default terminal may only support 16 colors instead of 256 colors.
+Your default terminal may only supports 16 colors instead of 256 colors.
 In this can you could change your XTERM by adding this to ~/.bashrc in your home directory:
 ````
 export TERM=screen-256color
 ````